ayushkhaitanrutgers/ayushkhaitanrutgers.github.io/research.md

   <article class="card">
     <h2 class="card__title">Geometric analysis and conformal geometry</h2>
     <div class="card__body">
-      <p>In my PhD, I have constructed an infinite family of fully non-linear analogues of Perelman's W-functional, that are monotone along the Ricci flow.</p>
+      <p>In my PhD, I have constructed an infinite family of fully non-linear analogues of Perelman’s W-functional, that are monotone along the Ricci flow (<a href="https://arxiv.org/abs/2308.02061">arXiv:2308.02061</a>).</p>
-      <p>During my postdoc, I have fully proved a conjecture of Bhargav Narayanan, and partially solved the problem of proving sharp lower bounds on the permanent of a matrix, using tools from geometric analysis.
+      <p>During my postdoc, I have fully proved a conjecture of Bhargav Narayanan, and partially solved the problem of proving sharp lower bounds on the permanent of a matrix, using tools from geometric analysis (<a href="https://arxiv.org/abs/2505.12178">arXiv:2505.12178</a>).
 Proving sharp lower bounds on the permanent of a matrix is an old, central problem in statistical mechanics, theoretical computer science and combinatorics, and we were surprisingly able to make progress on this question using monotone flows and differential operators.</p>
     </div>
   </article>